John Dankworth

-Sir John Phillip William Dankworth (20 September 1927 – 6 February 2010) was an English jazz composer, saxophonist, clarinettist and writer of film scores.
+Sir John Phillip William Dankworth (20 September 1927 – 6 February 2010), also known as Johnny Dankworth, was an English jazz composer, saxophonist, clarinettist, and bandleader.
 With his wife, jazz singer Dame Cleo Laine, he was a music educator and also her music director.
+The New York Times described him as "one of the leading lights of British jazz."
+He was also a prolific composer of film soundtracks.